ashishtele/ashishtele.github.io/_posts/2026-08-26-ai_system_design.md

 3. **Buy every non-differentiating layer.** Vercel, GCP, Elastic, Kafka, K8s, Baseten.
 Vendor case studies read like an org chart for a 200-person infra team that doesn't exist.
 4. **Concentrate engineers only on compounding assets:** the licensed corpus, the embedding/rerank quality, the citation-grounded generation behavior, and the clinician distribution network.
 5. **Make trust architectural, not aspirational.** Refusal paths, citation constraints, and degradation modes are structure, not policy documents.
+6. **Climb the escalation ladder only on evidence.** Prompt a base model first; add RAG when knowledge goes stale (weekly guideline churn forced it here); add tools/agent loops only for multi-step actions; fine-tune for *behavior* (citation discipline, refusal style — §4.5), never for facts that change weekly.
+Each rung multiplies cost and failure surface — 90→95% is hard, 99.1→99.3% is brutal.
+OpenEvidence lives on rung 2 (RAG + fine-tuned behavior) and rents everything below it.

 ## <span style="color: #FF6B6B;">7.
 Honest Limits of This Analysis</span>